jarviscanada/jarvis_data_eng_AramKhanlari/python_data_analytics/README.md

   - Add churn prediction and Customer Lifetime Value (CLV) models to anticipate customer behaviour and prioritise reactivation or retention efforts.

 - **Automated Alerts & Recommendations**
-  - Enable the system to flag declining customers or segments and propose targeted actionse.g., win-back offers for At Risk, loyalty rewards for top customers.
+  - Enable the system to flag declining customers or segments and propose targeted actions e.g., win-back offers for At Risk, loyalty rewards for top customers.